 - What do I do with my test report?

 - What happens if my backflow assembly fails the test?

 - What if I do not get my backflow assembly tested or fail to have an improperly working backflow assembly repaired or replaced?

 - Are any other backflow devices required for residential homes?

 - Why do we need hose connection vacuum breakers (HVB’s) on faucets and hose bibbs?

 - Should a hose connection vacuum breaker (HVB) be used on frost-free hydrants?

+1. Why does the James City Service Authority (JCSA) have a Backflow Prevention and Cross Connection Control Program?
 First and foremost because we want to ensure that our water distribution system remains safe from harmful substances.
 It is also required by the Virginia Department of Health’s (VDH) Waterworks Regulations.
-We as your water system operator are required to have this program as a condition for the issuance of our water system operator’s license.
+We, as your water system operator, are required to have this program as a condition for the issuance of our water system operator’s license.